Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2022 shows Christie Downs had a median income among taxpayers of $44,995 and an average level of $49,309.
-These figures are lower than national averages, which stand at $52,592 and $64,886 respectively for Greater Adelaide.
-Based on Wage Price Index growth of 10.83% since financial year 2022, current estimates would be approximately $49,868 (median) and $54,649 (average) as of March 2025.
-According to the 2021 Census, household, family and personal incomes in Christie Downs all fall between the 3rd and 7th percentiles nationally.
-Income analysis reveals that 29.1% of the population, consisting of 2,830 individuals, falls within the $800 - $1,499 income range, contrasting with the region where the $1,500 - $2,999 bracket leads at 31.8%.
-Housing affordability pressures are severe in Christie Downs, with only 79.3% of income remaining, ranking at the 4th percentile nationally.
+According to AreaSearch's aggregation of ATO data released in financial year 2022, Christie Downs had a median income among taxpayers of $44,995 and an average income of $49,309.
+These figures are lower than the national averages of $52,592 and $64,886 respectively for Greater Adelaide.
+Based on Wage Price Index growth of 12.83% since financial year 2022, estimated median income as of September 2025 would be approximately $50,768, with average income at $55,635.
+The 2021 Census data shows household, family and personal incomes in Christie Downs fall between the 3rd and 7th percentiles nationally.
+Income analysis reveals 29.1% of the population (2,832 individuals) have incomes within the $800 - $1,499 range, contrasting with the region where the $1,500 - $2,999 bracket leads at 31.8%.
+Housing affordability pressures are severe in Christie Downs, with only 79.3% of income remaining after housing costs, ranking at the 4th percentile nationally.

 Frequently Asked Questions - Income